TVersluijs/RGEE_Snowmelt/README.md

 the specified NDSI threshold defining the moment of snow melt.
 In addition, time series of the average NDVI and NDMI are extracted within each point's buffer zone.
 (2) 'snowfraction': Calculate the fraction of pixels within each buffer zone over time where NDSI
 > 'NDSI_threshold', fits a GAM through these data and extract the moment when this model passes a user-specified 'Snowfraction_threshold'.
+The 'snowfraction' method is preferred, because it intuitively makes sense to look a the fraction of snow-covered pixels over time.
-A better approach would be to calculate the date of snowmelt on a pixel level using GAMS fitted through pixel-level NDSI data (i.e. method = 'pixel_gam').
-The latter approach is conducted in script "04-RGEE_TomVersluijs_S2_Points_Snowmelt.R" for all pixels within the buffer zone of point locations.
-This approach is also conducted in script "08-RGEE_TomVersluijs_S2_Shapefile_Pixel_Snowmelt.R" for all pixels in a user-specified shapefile, resulting in a pixel level map of the timing of snowmelt.
-Script "10-RGEE_TomVersluijs_
+It is harder to justify the 'avg_NDSI' method, because it is rather unclear what this average NDSI value entails.
+An even better approach is to calculate the date of snowmelt on a pixel level by fitting GAMS through pixel-level NDSI data (i.e. method = 'pixel_gam'), and to use these pixel-level snowmelt dates to calculate the fraction of snow-covered pixels at each day of year.
+However, this approach is not implemented in this script (07).
+Instead, it is implemented in script "04-RGEE_TomVersluijs_S2_Points_Snowmelt.R", and in script
-S2_ExtractSnowFraction.R" can then be used to extract timeseries of the fraction of snowcover for points/polygons of interest from this map.
-The current script is similar to the script '04-RGEE_TomVersluijs_S2_Points_Snowmelt.R'.
-However, in the latter script all points
+"08-RGEE_TomVersluijs_S2_Shapefile_Pixel_Snowmelt.R".
+In the former script, these calculations are made for all pixels within the buffer zone of point locations.
+In the latter script these calculates are made for all pixels within a user-specified shapefile, resulting in a pixel-level map of the timing of snowmelt.
+Script "10-RGEE_TomVersluijs_S2_ExtractSnowFraction.R" can then be used to extract timeseries of the fraction of snowcover for points/polygons of interest from this map.
+The current script (07) is similar to the script '04-RGEE_
-are analysed consecutively using a loop, which makes that script significantly slower to run.
+TomVersluijs_S2_Points_Snowmelt.R'.
+However, in the latter script all points are analysed consecutively using a loop, which makes that script significantly slower to run.
 That script does not rely on a shapefile and thus works for points spaced much further apart (i.e. tracking data of migratory birds).
 The current script only works for small areas of c.a.
 50-100 km2 (larger areas might result in computation errors unless the spatial resolution of the analyses is decreased).
+In addition, the 'pixel_gam' method is implemented in script "04", but not in the current script "07".

 <p float="left">
   <img align="top" src="./_pictures/07A-Sentinel2_Zackenberg_Shapefile_Points.png" width="49%" title="Five point locations with a buffer zone of 250m located within a shapefile area in Zackenberg" />